New Australia PM sticks to script with focus on the economy

 Lawmakers from both sides of the aisle briefly set aside partisan bickering to praise the outgoing Abbott.

-"I have exchanged harsh words with him in my time as opposition leader," said Labour Party leader Bill Shorten.
+"I have exchanged harsh words with him in my time as opposition leader," said Labor Party leader Bill Shorten.

 "I've disagreed with his politics and decisions on many occasions but I also wish to record that he had this frustrating ability on occasion, just when you were really frustrated with a particular decision he might have made, to do something unexpected and generous and personal."

-Turnbull's ascension is seen by many political analysts as restoring stability because he presents a more formidable foe to face the Labour Party at elections due in about a year.
+Turnbull's ascension is seen by many political analysts as restoring stability because he presents a more formidable foe to face the Labor Party at elections due in about a year.

 "Malcolm Turnbull is much more of a threat to the leader of the opposition than Tony Abbott was," said Peter Chen, a senior lecturer in government at Sydney University.